lucabk/Full-Stack-Open/README.md

 - **part1**:
    - **courseinfo**: A project to create a simple course information page using React, covering the basics of components, props, and state management.
    - **unicafe**: A project for building a feedback application for a café, focusing on handling state in React and understanding how to pass data between components.
-  -**anecdotes**: A project that allows users to vote on anecdotes, demonstrating further state management in React.
+   - **anecdotes**: A project that allows users to vote on anecdotes, demonstrating further state management in React.